Frequently Asked Questions

 Q. What is the procedure for reporting accidents?

-A. If a vessel is directly or indirectly involved in an accident, which results in personal injury or damage to property, the person operating the vessel should report the accident immediately to the ABDF Coast Guard and ADOMS.
-Note: Please see link to the incident report form which is to be completed and forwarded to ADOMS.
-Incident report form
+A. If a vessel is directly or indirectly involved in an accident, which results in personal injury or damage to property, the person operating the vessel should report the accident immediately to ABDF Coast Guard and ADOMS.
+Guidance on reporting requirements for Marine accidents or incidents can be found on our website at the following link Marine casualties

 Q. What is a Call Sign in respect of a small vessel?